Filmed at ACT’s 14th Annual Focus on Research Conference – April 4, 2018

 This panel presentation and discussion provides a rare opportunity to better understand the perspective of autistic mothers who also have children with autism.
 These three mothers were each diagnosed as adults, after their children were diagnosed.

 This presentation is introduced and moderated by Dr. Grace Iarocci, Professor of Psychology and Director of the Autism and Developmental Disorders Lab at Simon Fraser University.
-In addition, Julia Rose, a Child and Youth with Special Needs consultant, explains some of the resources available to families bringing up children with autism in British Columbia.
+In addition, Julia Rose, a Child and Youth with Diverse Needs consultant, explains some of the resources available to families bringing up children with autism in British Columbia.

 About the Panelists

 Jennifer Branston is the mother of two children, a 24-year-old daughter and a 9-year-old son whom, until recently, she home-schooled.
 Jennifer received a diagnosis of ASD less than two years after her son was diagnosed.